h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 To start Sparkling Water on Kubernetes, the steps are:

-0. Please make yourself familiar in how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.
+0. Please make yourself familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.

 1. Ensure you have ``SPARK_HOME`` set up to home of your Spark distribution.